XOR-LIFE/node-production/README.md

 * **Disable Buffering**

-For a simple app, the `proxy_pass` directive is sufficient.
-However, more complex apps may need additional directives.
+More complex apps may need additional directives.
 For example, Node.js is often used for apps that require a lot of real-time interactions.
 To accommodate, disable NGINX’s buffering feature.

 1. Add the line `proxy_buffering off;` to the config file beneath `proxy_pass`
 ```